abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mysql-azure/deploy.md

 2. Secure MySQL installation

-After installing MySQL, you run a script that helps secure the database by setting a root password, removing unnecessary users, disabling remote root access, and deleting test databases.
+After installing MySQL, You are locking down your database so only you can access it safely.
+It’s like setting up a password and cleaning up unused accounts to make sure no one else can mess with your data.

 ```console
 sudo mysql_secure_installation